 Successful applicants receive a $3,000 stipend.
 The internship runs 9 weeks late June to late August.
 Students work in supervised interdisciplinary teams, investigating a variety of challenges, and participate in ongoing collaborative projects in the UCSD Community Stations, on such issues as:

 We occasionally admit particularly well-suited students from other disciplines and backgrounds.
-Since 2016, we also welcome several students each summer form across the UC system, through the generous support of the University of California Office of the President and the University of California Blum Federation.
-We provide UC Blum Interns with a $3,000 and living accommodations for the length of the internship.
+Since 2016, we also welcome several students each summer from across the UC system, through the generous support of the University of California Office of the President and the University of California Blum Network.
+We provide UC Interns with a $3,000 stipend and arrange living accommodations with local families for the length of the internship.

 PUBLIC SCHOLARS PROGRAM